neilsheps/Renogy-BT2-Reader/README.md

 rxService        0000fff0-0000-1000-8000-00805f9b34fb     // Rx service
 rxCharacteristic 0000fff1-0000-1000-8000-00805f9b34fb     // Rx characteristic.
 Receives notifications from the BT2
 ```
 The data format is relatively simple once you read enough data.
-All 2 byte numbers are bid endian (MSB, then LSB).
+All 2 byte numbers are big endian (MSB, then LSB).
 An example data handshake looks like this:
 ```
 ff 03 01 00  00 07 10 2a                                     Command sent to BT2 on characteristic FFD1
 []                                                           All commands seem to start with 0xFF